› Business Loans › Lender Reviews › Ready Capital Review

 ReadyCap is best suited for small business owners seeking an SBA loan or USDA B&I loan.
 The process for getting these loans can take weeks, but the company can help expedite SBA loans as a preferred lender.

-Business owners with a credit score below 680 or those that need quick funding must find a different lender.
+Business owners with a credit score below 680 or those who need quick funding must find a different lender.
 Some lenders offer same-day funding, for example.
 Additionally, as the company doesn’t provide an online application, you could potentially receive the same loans with a similar application process at the local branch of a traditional bank or credit union.

 Even so, the non-bank lender’s AI tool and convenient online customer service might make it worth it.
 Ensure you understand all the lender’s details and costs before you decide on a loan.